 To reduce excessive hair growth:

-What makes cannabis such an effective treatment option for many different medical conditions?
+What makes cannabis an effective treatment option for so many different medical conditions?
 It is made up of chemical compounds called cannabinoids that are similar to those naturally produced by our body’s endocannabinoid system (ECS).

 The ECS is a series of receptors found in every major bodily system.
 This network keeps almost every physiological function in a state of homeostasis, from digestive health and pain modulation to the reproductive system.
 Naturally produced cannabinoids are constantly acting on these receptors to elicit chemical responses and keep the different bodily systems in balance.